sahithyasridhar/fa18-523-65/paper/paper.md

 ## Introduction

->"The goal of NLP is to accomplish human-like language processing"[@fa18-523-67-NLP-1].
+> "The goal of NLP is to accomplish human-like language processing[@fa18-523-67-NLP-1]".

 Natural language processing (NLP) forms the link between machine language (binary code) to natural languages (which we humans speak).
 It borrows elements from artificial intelligence, computer science and information engineering.